LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 Pre-defined types
 -----------------

-This library defines random generators for most common Logtalk and Prolog types.
+This library defines random generators for the most common Logtalk and Prolog types.
 See the [API documentation](../../docs/library_index.html#arbitrary) for a listing of all the pre-defined types.